jvoegele/gradle-android-plugin/README.txt

 into the build not only ensures that Android application packages are small and tight, it also trivially enables the use of Scala for Android application development simply by incorporating the existing Scala plugin into the build.
-ProGuard will incorporate only those classes from the Scala library that are actually used by your Android application, resulting in an application package that is as small as possible.
+ProGuard will include only those classes from the Scala library that are actually used by your Android application, resulting in an application package that is as small as possible.